-The Bursar's Office provides information about tuition and fees associated with being a graduate student.
 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
-Further funding information is available from the Graduate School.
+Further funding information (https://grad.wisc.edu/funding/) is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.